chazlarson/Media-Scripts/Plex/README.md

 It keeps track of which images have been chosen on a show/movie basis [is a json file] so that when you come back the current image is highlighted.

 ### Assumptions:
-1. You are working with a directory of images produced by `grab-all-posters`
+1. You are working with a directory of images produced by `grab_all_posters`
 2. That directory is named `assets` and is in this directory next to this script.
 3. You can run a web server on the machine that listens on port 5001